Preparing for an interview

 - You may be asked to take a test before the interview.
 It might be an aptitude test, or a test relevant to the type of job you have applied for.

 - Before the interview itself, you may be required to give a presentation on a topic relevant to the organisation.
-Check that you will have access to any equipment you may need – overhead projector etc.
+Check that you will have access to any equipment you may need – for example, an overhead projector.

 - You may be presented with a particular situation and asked how you would deal with it.

-- You may have to take part in group activities with other candidates – eg. to test your abilities in teamwork or leadership.
+- You may have to take part in group activities with other candidates, to test your abilities in teamwork or leadership.

 - Interviews can vary tremendously.
 Some may be casual – a chat in a crowded shop.
 Others may be formal.
 You could face a panel of interviewers, which may be two or three people – or eight or nine!
 You could even go through a series of interviews with different people, all on the same day.
-Some people may be put off by meeting a situation that they had not anticipated.
-It's best to expect that anything could happen!
+Some people may be put off by being in a situation they had not anticipated.
+It's best to expect that anything could happen.

 Find out more